TeYuanLiu/teyuanliu.github.io/content/blog/go.md

             }
             ```
         -   Go rewards the convention of naming the package directory after the package by letting us omit the `<PACKAGE_NAME>` part in the import statement so `import <PACKAGE_NAME> <PACKAGE_PATH>` becomes `import <PACKAGE_PATH>` and we can still use `<PACKAGE_NAME>.<EXPORTED_OBJECT>` to call an exported package object.
+    -   Packages inside an `internal` directory are private and cannot be imported by code outside of the module.

 ## Module